anatom3000/Gravit-Rebirth/README.md

 Q: `Any chance for a binary soon ?`

 A: `Can't tell.
-When the project become mature, sure/`
+When the project become mature, sure.`

 #### Done: